• Skip to primary navigation

 • Shop

 Easter will be here before we know it.
-Planning ahead can help save you money and reduce stress.
-With these tips and free Easter dinner menu planner printable you’ll have the dinner planned in no time.
+Planning can help save you money and reduce stress.
+With these frugal Easter dinner tips and a free Easter dinner menu planner printable, you’ll have the dinner planned in no time.

 I love the holidays.
 I love to decorate, plan special meals, and spend time with my loved ones.
 I can also stress out about the details if I’m not careful.

-Over the years I’ve learned that planning ahead makes all of the difference.
+Over the years, I’ve learned that planning makes all the difference.
 For Christmas, I start planning months ahead of time because there is so much to do.
-We don’t do as much for Easter so I don’t need to start too early but I still want to be prepared.
+We don’t do as much for Easter, so I don’t need to start too early, but I still want to be prepared.

 One thing that being prepared does, other than of course reducing stress, is to save you money.
-You are able to look for better deals and do a bit more yourself which can really add up to a lot of savings.
+You can look for better deals and do a bit more yourself, which can add up to a lot of savings.

 Keep it Simple

-Leftovers are great but we want to be mindful of how much leftover food we really want to have around.
-Look at your guest list, if you are having eight people you likely don’t need five side dishes and eight desserts.
+Leftovers are great, but we want to be mindful of how much leftover food we want to have around.
+Look at your guest list, if you are having eight people, you likely don’t need five side dishes and eight desserts.

 A potluck is also a way to simplify things.
-That’s how my extended family handles most holidays and works really well.
+That’s how my extended family handles most holidays, and it works well.
 You can use a site like Perfect Potluck to help you keep track of who’s bringing what.

 Use Apps for Coupons and Cash-Back